jpdery26/crawlingmodulechecks/README.md

 The script will write the output to the console, and to the file Step1_Log.txt.

+In case you need support, always provide the Step1_Log.txt to our support department.

 Only when all checks are valid, proceed to [Docker Installation](https://docs.coveo.com/en/96/cloud-v2-developers/installing-docker#installing-docker-enterprise-edition).

 ## Step 2.
 Docker Installation check